mozilla-services/screenshots/docs/deployment.md

 Notifications of successful deployment will appear on IRC.

-We'll target Wednesday 8AM PST for deployment.
+We'll target Wednesday 8AM pacific time for deployment.

 ## Verify Production ##